 Ready to give it a try?

 Relaxing, restorative, restful, three of my favourite words.
 The 15 minute MP3 I have created for you has the potential to restore your energy, counterbalance sleep deprivation, improve cognitive awareness and is the perfect excuse to take some time for you.
 Remember 15 minutes of Yoga Nidra is said to be the equivalent of 1 hours deep sleep.
 Happy dance or what ladies?
-Come listen now, the MP3 is part of day three’s home practise of my free five day fertility mindset coaching workshop.
+Come listen now, the MP3 is part one your bonuses when you join The Embrace Fertility Method or you can buy it as a standalone MP3.